Maryland Solar – Everything You Need to Know

 - How much savings can I expect to see on my energy bill?
 (Be prepared to provide past bills.)

-If there’s one ace up your sleeve in the process of selling your Maryland home with solar, it’s the fact that the state has notoriously high energy costs, ranking in the top 5 most expensive states (the average bill runs $137/month) and with the system already in place the buyer must do nothing but sit back and enjoy the savings.
+If there’s one ace up your sleeve in the process of selling your Maryland home with solar, it’s the fact that the state has high energy costs and with the system already in place the buyer must do nothing but sit back and enjoy the savings.

 One of the major advantages of having solar when you sell is that it typically bumps up the selling price.
-In the same studies mentioned above, out of Lawrence Berkeley National Laboratory, homes with these systems may bring in roughly $13,000 more than they would without it.
+In the same study mentioned above, out of Lawrence Berkeley National Laboratory, homes with a 5kW installation may bring in roughly $20,000 more than they would without it.

 While it may be a little more difficult to sell a home with a lease or PPA, it’s certainly not impossible.
 You will have to disclose the existence of the contract to potential buyers, and interested parties will have to apply to the installer in order to find out if they qualify to assume the payment.